mobiledge/flickr/README.md

 ### Features

-- Search for images on Flickr using single or multiple keywords.
+- Search for images on Flickr using a keyword
 - Display search results in a grid layout.
 - View thumbnail images of search results.
 - Tap on an image to view it in full size.